 Daily dairy intake increased from 1.9 servings at baseline to 3.5 servings at 12 months in the intervention group while that of the control group remained relatively stable, increasing marginally from 1.7 to 2.0 daily servings.

-Fasting serum lipids, which were measured at baseline and at 12 months, included total cholesterol (TC)/ high-density lipoprotein cholesterol (HDL-C) ratio, Apolipoprotein B (ApoB), low-density cholesterol (LDL-C) and non-HDL cholesterol.
+Fasting serum lipids, which were measured at baseline and at 12 months, included total cholesterol (TC)/ high-density lipoprotein cholesterol (HDL-C) ratio, Apolipoprotein B (ApoB), low-density lipoprotein cholesterol (LDL-C) and non-HDL cholesterol.

 Key Findings